Obsidian API logo Obsidian API

 Sending Configuration To The Application

-Finally, you can send a configuration object to the application when you declare it:
+You can send a configuration object to the application when you declare it:

 var app = obsidianApp({